SimonDMC/CustomSurvivalist/README.md

 This plugin uses only one command: /svh

 It opens up a GUI with all necessary settings and the start button.

+## Credit
+CustomSurvivalist was of course inspired by Dream's video Minecraft Survivalist VS 3 Hitmen.